ordpool-space/cat21/README.md

 ### CAT-21 Ecosystem

 * The official website is https://cat21.space
-* CAT-21 Mint Transactions in the Mempool are displayed on https://ordpool.space  _(at launch date)_
+* CAT-21 Mint Transactions in the Mempool are displayed on https://ordpool.space
-* Confirmed CAT-21 Mint Transactions are displayed on https://ordimint.com  _(at launch date)_
+* Confirmed CAT-21 Mint Transactions are displayed on https://ordimint.com
 * MORE LINKS WITH COMPATIBLE SERVICES HERE (PRs welcome!)